Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 You Don’t Feel Worthy Of Love

-Whether you have low self-esteem, lack confidence, or feel insecure about yourself, you believe that you aren’t worthy of love just as you are.
-While these feelings are common, expecting your partner to fill the void inside will cause you to lose yourself in a relationship.
+Whether you have low self-esteem, lack confidence, or feel insecure about yourself, you believe you aren’t worthy of love just as you are.
+While these feelings are common, expecting your partner to fill the void inside causes you to lose yourself in a relationship.
 Your partner is neither the cause of these beliefs nor can they fix them for you.

-When you don’t feel worthy of love you will put up with unhealthy relationship dynamics and give up what is important to you.
-You end up giving in hopes of getting some validation or love back from your partner.
-This love and validation has to come from inside of you.
+When you don’t feel worthy of love you’ll put up with unhealthy relationship dynamics and give up what’s important to you.
+You end up giving in, hoping that you’ll receive love or validation from your partner.
+Constantly compromising yourself leaves you feeling even less worthy when their love can’t fill the void.

 -